kubernetes-sigs/external-dns/docs/tutorials/aws.md

         - --domain-filter=external-dns-test.my-org.com # will make ExternalDNS see only the hosted zones matching provided domain, omit to process all available hosted zones
         - --provider=aws
         - --policy=upsert-only # would prevent ExternalDNS from deleting any records, omit to enable full synchronization
-        - --aws-zone-type=public #only look at public hosted zones (valid values are public/private)
+        - --aws-zone-type=public # only look at public hosted zones (valid values are public, private or no value for both)
         - --registry=txt
         - --txt-owner-id=my-identifier
 ```

 ## Arguments

-This list is not the full list, but a few arguments that where choosen.
+This list is not the full list, but a few arguments that where chosen.

 ### aws-zone-type